 A: Throughout our lives, we all have made many New Year’s resolutions that are simply that, New Year’s resolutions.
 It wasn’t until we personally reached the end of ourselves that we realized we needed God to revolutionize our lives in every area.
-We loved God but we didn’t know how His Kingdom operated.
-We were tired of being broke and slaves to survival and seemed to work constantly and never get ahead.
+We loved God, but we didn’t know how His Kingdom operated.
+We were tired of being broke, slaves to survival, working constantly and never getting ahead.
 It was at this point that we made the commitment to God to get free from the slavery of debt and have the ability to truly serve Him with our time, talents, and resources.
 This was our resolution that turned into a life revolution!

 Q: Gary, for those who aren’t familiar with your story, briefly describe the situation you and Drenda faced prior to discovering what God’s Word says about faith, family, and finances.

 A: Drenda and I were typical newlyweds, full of dreams and ambition when we married.
 We both loved God and were committed to our church.
 I had been to Bible school for a year and had earned an Old Testament degree from Oral Roberts University.
 My journey towards ministry began the night that I was attending a birthday party thrown in my honor.
 As we all sat down to eat they asked me to pray over the food.
 As I did the Holy Spirit fell on me so strongly that I asked to be excused from the table.
 I stepped out the back door and the Holy Spirit fell on me even stronger.